yktoo/yktoo.com/content/blog/posts/0421/index.en.md

 Many interactions with Dutch institutions result in a filled-in and signed document that needs to be emailed or uploaded.

-Or another example: you visit {{< a "0257" "Russian Post" >}} where you're requested to fill out 117 copies of a certain form.
+Or another example: you visit [Russian Post](0257) where you're requested to fill out 117 copies of a certain form.
 Do not give in to the provocation and *do not* fill it in by hand!

 <!--more-->

 ## Find deliverance in Xournal

-Happy Linux users have the brilliant {{< a "http://xournal.sourceforge.net/" "Xournal" >}} at their disposal.
+Happy Linux users have the brilliant [Xournal](http://xournal.sourceforge.net/) at their disposal.
 I hardly ever print out documents since the moment I've discovered it.

 Ubuntu provides *Xournal* in its mainline repositories.
 You can easily install it using the standard Ubuntu Software app, or using: